otzen/pysoma/README.md

 # pysoma

-This is the first test of using a Python package to control SOMA shades.
+Very simple Python wrapper for the HTTP API provided by SOMA Connect.